Bijoy Garg

-Bijoy Garg (born July 15, 2002) is an American racing driver.
-He currently competes in the 2025 IMSA SportsCar Championship driving for Inter Europol Competition in LMP2 as well as the 2025 GT World Challenge Europe for Barwell Motorsport.
-Garg is the 2023 IMSA VP Racing SportsCar Challenge champion.
-Garg won the 2024 24 Hours of Le Mans in his debut with United Autosports.
+Bijoy Garg (born July 15, 2002) is an American racing driver of Indian descent.
+He is competing in the 24 Hours of Le Mans, IMSA SportsCar Championship, European Le Mans Series and Asian Le Mans Series for Inter Europol Competition in LMP2.

+Garg won the 2024 24 Hours of Le Mans in his debut with United Autosports and was the runner-up of the 2026 edition of the race.
+He is also the 2023 IMSA VP Racing SportsCar Challenge champion.

 Junior career

 Formula 4 United States Championship

 On June 10, 2020, Jay Howard Driver Development announced that Garg would make his car racing debut and compete with them in the Formula 4 United States Championship for the first three rounds of the 2020 season.
 He would end up finishing 15th in the standings come the end of the season.
 Garg would return for the 2021 season competing in rounds 2, 3, 4, and 6.
 He finished third at the first race in Mid-Ohio.
-Garg would finish 8th in the championship.
+Garg would finish eighth in the championship.

 USF2000 Championship

-At the beginning of 2020, Garg announced that he would compete in the USF2000 Championship driving for Jay Howard Driver Development in rounds 1–9 and 16–17.
+In 2020 Garg competed in the USF2000 Championship driving for Jay Howard Driver Development in rounds 1–9 and 16–17.
 He would finish 17th in the championship.

 On February 11, 2021, it was announced that Garg would return to the team for a second year.
 At the New Jersey Motorsports Park and the second Mid-Ohio rounds, Garg would not be eligible for points due to exceeding the maximum allotted test days for championship drivers.
 He would end up finishing 27th in the standings come the end of the season.

 For 2022, Garg would switch to DEForce Racing.
 He would miss the final three races at Portland since he would compete in the final races of the Indy Pro 2000 Championship.
-Garg would have a career year with two podiums and finishing 9th in the championship.
+Garg would have a career year with two podiums and finishing ninth in the championship.